vogelb/devpack_bootstrap/README.md

-# devpack_bootstrap
+# Bootstrap scripts for devpacks
-Bootstrap scripts for devpacks
+Use these scripts to install a new instance of a devpack.